-The analysis of companies' greenhouse gas emissions is taken into account, seeking a carbon footprint for the sub-fund which is below that of its benchmark.
-This analysis for issuing companies is applied to at least 90% of the sub-fund's investments, apart from deposits, cash and index derivatives.
+The analysis of private sector issuers' greenhouse gas emissions is taken into account, seeking a carbon footprint for the sub-fund which is below that of its benchmark.
+This analysis of private sector issuers is applied to at least 90% of the sub-fund's investments, apart from deposits, cash and index derivatives.

 The analysis of ESG criteria is also embedded in the financial management of the portfolio.
-In this context, the sub-fund's ESG score is evaluated in comparison with that of the benchmark.
+In this context, the ESG score of the sub-fund's private sector issuers is evaluated in comparison with that of the benchmark.